mateuspicanco/project-atlas-sao-paulo/README.md

-# :earth_americas:Project Atlas - São Paulo
+# Project Atlas - São Paulo :earth_americas:
-Geospatial features designed and built by [@mateuspicanco](mailto:mlimagom@gmail.com).

-# Project Description
 **Project Atlas - São Paulo** is a Data Science and Engineering initiative that aims at developing *relevant and curated Geospatial features* about the city of São Paulo, Brazil.
-It's ultimate use is varied, but it is mainly focused on Machine Learning tasks, such as Real State price prediction.s
+It's ultimate use is varied, but it is mainly focused on Machine Learning tasks, such as Real State price prediction.

 It aggregates several attributes from many public data sources at different *levels of interest*, which can be used to match geospatially referenced data (`lat`,`long` pairs for example).

-A breakdown of the data sources currently used and their original references can be found below, but the official documentation of the project contains the full breakdowns.
+A breakdown of the data sources currently used and their original references can be found below, but the official documentation of the project contains the full list of data sources.

 # Data sources
 - [GeoSampa](http://geosampa.prefeitura.sp.gov.br/PaginasPublicas/_SBC.aspx): geospatial data exploration tool provided by the São Paulo's Department of Urban Development;